furfurylic/roka/README.md

 ## For developers

 Roka has a small test in `src_test` directory.
-The test can be built with `cmake` with `CMakeLists.txt` is that directory.
+The test can be built with `cmake -S . -B build -DROKA_BUILD_TESTS=1` in the root directory.
 No testing frameworks are employed.